-When it comes to plumbing problems, unfortunately some are more common than others and the likelihood of whether or not they’re going to show up front and centre on your report depends on a series of factors.
+When it comes to plumbing problems, unfortunately, some are more common than others and the likelihood of whether or not they’re going to show upfront and centre on your report depends on a series of factors.
 The age of your property, plus the quality of workmanship and materials used to repair or install a plumbing system all play a significant part in it.
 That said, there are a few common occurrences that tend to show up time and time again.

-In this age of Do It Yourself and cost cutting there are more than a fair share of shoddy DIY plumbing nightmares that continually show up on HI reports.
+In this age of Do It Yourself and cost-cutting there are more than a fair share of shoddy DIY plumbing nightmares that continually show up on HI reports.

-Pipe damage or decay
+Pipe or drain damage